COMP1000/COMP1000ModuleExamSampleQuestions/.github/ISSUE_TEMPLATE/99-other.md

 ---
-name: Ask a question
+name: Other
-about: Ask a question about any COMP1000 content here
+about: Ask a question about any other COMP1000 content here
 title: Question
 labels: ''
 assignees: 'WilliamAtUni'